Asymptotic inference with flexible covariate adjustment under rerandomization and stratified rerandomization: Examples

-Each estimator described in Examples \ref{eg:ancova}-\ref{eg:mixed} can be cast as an M-estimator (with the corresponding estimating function provided in Supplementary Material) and its consistency and asymptotic linearity properties directly carry from simple randomization to rerandomization.
+Each estimator described in Examples \ref{eg:ancova}-\ref{eg:mixed} is an M-estimator (with the corresponding estimating function provided in Supplementary Material B.1.3), and its consistency and asymptotic linearity properties directly carry from simple randomization to rerandomization.
 Furthermore, Theorem~\ref{thm2} clarifies, for each estimator, when asymptotic normality holds under rerandomization and thus inference can proceed by ignoring rerandomization.

 \begin{theorem} Assume Assumptions~\ref{assp1}-\ref{assp3} and that $\bX$ includes $\bX^r$ as a subset for covariate adjustment.
 Then, for the ANCOVA, logistic regression, DR-WLS, and mixed-ANCOVA estimators described in Examples \ref{eg:ancova}-\ref{eg:mixed}, we have $\sqrt{n}(\widehat{\Delta} - \Delta^*) \xrightarrow{d} N(0,V)$ under rerandomization if at least one of the following conditions holds: (1) $\pi = 0.5$ and $\Delta^* = E[Y(1)-Y(0)]$ is the estimand on the difference scale, or (2) the outcome regression model further includes a treatment-by-covariate interaction term $\bbeta_{AX^r}A\bX^r$ for $\bX^r$, or (3) the outcome regression model is correctly specified.
 In other words, $R^2=0$ under any of conditions (1), (2), or (3). \end{theorem}